bioidiap/bob.buildout/README.rst

   If set, the module will be compiled with debugging symbols and with optimization turned off.

+verbose
+  If set, it will output the compilation commands while compiling the module.

 eggs
   The eggs option specifies a list of eggs to use for **building** this package.
 Each string must be given on a separate line.
 If you don't specify